aminjares/Game-2338/TestPlanProject.md

 * What modes does the game run in?
 * What are the major functions of game?

 Dark ninja is a single player, action game, platform game, and a free online game.
+Dark Ninja runs in desktop mode and mobile mode that have different game controls depending which mode is choosen, in this case, desktop mode.
 The Dark Ninja is a hero who needs to cross the village of rocks and eliminate the red ninjas.
 The dark ninja can Run, jump, use a parachute, become invisible, dash across the floor, shoot shurikens, hang on to walls to help from falling and use special attacks to kill enemies.
 The ninja can collect ninja coins to score points for a high score and collect energy potions to increase the energy bar.